FryingDutch/DoubleDutch/README.md

 **Besides the default settings, DoubleDutch offers optional customisation.**

 - **Name:** Give the server your own name.
  This is especially usefull when you want to use multiple servers for different applications.
+ By default this is "DoubleDutch/v0.1".
 ```bash
 n myServerName
 ```